Agility fun for you and your dog in Central Florida.

 Christy Gammage owns and operates Practice Makes Pawfect at her home in east Orlando.
 She loves learning new skills and playing with her dogs.
 She is an experienced competitor in 6 different organizations.
-Her first 2 agility dogs have earned championships (C-ATCH and C-ATE) and a variety of other titles.
+Her dogs have earned their CPE championships (C-ATCHs and a C-ATE) and multiple titles in other organizations.

 Photo credits for many of the pictures: William Kleinfelder https://wklein.smugmug.com/

 Copyright © 2021 Practice Makes Pawfect, LLC - All Rights Reserved.